 Can you give me a breakdown of your fee structure?

-Any good property manager will know the ins and outs of the fee structure they’re offering.
+Any good property management host will know the ins and outs of the fee structure they’re offering.
 Try and see if they can give you the details with ease.
 An experienced property manager will be able to answer your questions readily, while someone new in the business might struggle to provide you with answers straight away.
 In addition, you’d want to ask for the entire cost structure and not only the management fee to avoid any misunderstandings along the way.

 We've written a blog post that delves into the anatomy of an Airbnb management contract.